The answer is an annoying no and yes, but you’re not going to like the yes part.

 Background On Why We Needed Google Shared Drive

 If you are like me, you likely have been using Google Drive, or My Drive as it is sometimes called, to store your work and personal files.
-We had several employees in our marketing services business, accessing My Drive which had been shared with them to collaborate on different work projects.
+Because we work with numerous companies that hire a marketing agency like ours, we had several employees accessing My Drive which had been shared with them to collaborate on different work projects.

 Since I was the account holder, I had the Backup and Sync program running to be able to access the files more easily on my own computer.
 They would then sync to the Google Drive folder in the cloud and it was a nice process.